ecos01/Cybersecurity-Notes/README.md

 # Cybersecurity-Notes
-Master's Degree Course Notes in Cybersecurity
+Dedicated repository for Master's Degree Course Notes in Cybersecurity